 This flight is intended to build your cross-country skills using NDB navigational aids.
 NDBs are prevalent throughout the Midwest for navigation.
 They are Non-Directional Radio Beacons that do not have the advantages of the heading indications received from VOR's.
 However, they still can be used quite accurately.
-This flight will depart across Lake Michigan onto a landing in Mosinee, Wisconsin, which is the Central Wisconsin Airport.
+This flight will depart across Lake Michigan onto a landing in Mosince, Wisconsin, which is the Central Wisconsin Airport.

-Identifier Checkpoint Time Off

-TVC Cherry Mag.
+TVC Cherry 🚽 Mag.
 Hdg.
 Distance Speed Altitude Time Rwy-L

 Capital Apt.
-280 78.5 110 Climb to 4500 46 10/28-6500
+280 78.5 110 46 10/28-6500

 SUE Sturgeon Bay

-0 / 280 20.9 110 4500 12
+280 20.9 110 4500 12

-OCO Oconto
+OCQ Oconto

 269 74.9 110 Pattern Altitude 2077 44

-CWA Central

-Wisconsin

-Airport 8/26-7650
+CWA Central Wisconsin Airport 8/26-7650

-Distance: 174.3 Time: 1:42
+a de la cardena de contra de contra de series de s Distance: 174.3 Time: 1:42

 Listen to ATIS on 126.0 for current airport information before departing on Runway 28.
 When ready to depart, contact Tower on 124.2 for a straight out departure.
 Climb to 4,500 ft.
 Remember, on headings from 180° to 359°, fly at altitudes of even thousands plus 500 feet on VFR flights.
-As a cross-reference on your flight across Lake Michigan, you can always dial in the Traverse City VOR on 114.6 and use your DME to tell the distance across Lake Michigan.
+As a crossreference on your flight across Lake Michigan, you can always dial in the Traverse City VOR on 114.6 and use your DME to tell the distance across Lake Michigan.